Dragonrun1/qt-material/docs/source/notebooks/readme.rst

 Environ variables
 -----------------

-There is a environ variables related to the current theme used, these variables are for **consult purpose only**.
+There are environ variables related to the current theme used, these variables are for **consult purpose only**.

 +------------------------+--------------------------------+-----------+